LuizStefanuto/financial/whystocks.md

-# Why invest
+## Why invest

-The first objective of an investment strategy should be retirement income through capital accumulation.
+The first objective of any investment strategy should be retirement income through capital accumulation.

 ## Types of market action